MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.1.0/Set-AzureRmVirtualNetworkGatewayConnectionSharedKey.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that the virtual network gateway belongs to
+Specifies the name of the resource group that the virtual network gateway belongs to.

 ```yaml
 Type: String